ckynlab/PipeIT/README.md

 * 1.2.4   Added Exome Aggregation Consortium (ExAC) in the annotation and filtering in the tumor only analysis
 * 1.2.5-6 Bug fixes
 * 1.2.7   Bug fixes
+* 1.2.8   Removed the need for the dbSNP annotation.
+Bug fixes

 ## Docker version